What if FODZYME® isn't working?Updated 2 days ago

 FODZYME® works consistently on specific FODMAPs (fructans, GOS, lactose), but results can vary based on how it's used, what you're eating, and your individual digestion.
+Keep in mind that FODMAP-related symptoms typically appear 4-8 hours after a meal, not during or immediately after eating.
 If you're not seeing the results you want, read on to identify why that might be happening and what you can do.

 Common mistakes to avoid

-• Taking it at the wrong time: FODZYME® needs to be taken with your first bite of food.
-Not before, not after.
-The enzymes must contact the food directly to work.
+- Mix into your meal: FODZYME® needs to be mixed in with your meal or taken with your first few bites of food.
+The enzymes must directly contact the food in order to work.

-• Not using enough: A single dose may not be sufficient for large portions or meals with multiple FODMAP sources.
-High-FODMAP meals often require 1.5–2 doses.
+- Experiment with your dosage: A single dose may not be sufficient for large portions or meals with multiple FODMAPs.
+High-FODMAP meals require 1.5-2 doses.¹

-• Expecting it to cover all FODMAPs: FODZYME® targets fructans, GOS, and lactose.
-It does not break down polyols or excess fructose.
-If your triggers fall outside its scope, symptoms may persist.
+- Know which foods FODZYME® targets: FODZYME® neutralizes fructans, GOS, and lactose.
+It doesn’t break down polyols or excess fructose.
+If your triggers fall outside FODZYME®’s scope, symptoms may persist.

-• Starting with complex meals: Foods with many ingredients (like pizza, chowder, or restaurant dishes) contain multiple potential triggers.
+- Start with simple meals: Foods with many ingredients (like pizza, burritos, or restaurant dishes) contain multiple potential triggers, both FODMAP and non-FODMAP.
 If your first test is a complex meal, it's harder to assess whether FODZYME® could help.

 Start simple, then build up

 When evaluating FODZYME®, start with a simple test rather than a complex meal.
-Try one trigger food in a controlled setting; for example, ¼ cup of grilled onions added to plain rice, or a slice of bread with butter.
+Try one trigger food in a controlled setting; for example, a handful of grilled onions added to plain rice, or a slice of bread with butter.
 This isolates the variable and helps you understand whether FODZYME® is working on that specific FODMAP.

 Once you're confident FODZYME® is helping with simple meals, you can gradually introduce more complex dishes that stack multiple triggers.
 Increase your dose accordingly (1.5-2 doses for heavily stacked meals) and expect some experimentation.